inkedsaber/perl-zip1/README.md

 # Overview:

-Script (for now) that simply renames all your files in one directory of your choice with '.zip1' extension to '.zip'.
+Script that simply renames all your files in one directory of your choice with '.zip1' extension to '.zip', also can extract content from renamed files into newly created folder.

 # Version 0.3: